+1 day lawful absence/suspension 1 day

+2 days lawful absence/suspension 2 days

-- 3 days lawful absence/suspension 3 days - 5 days or more lawful absence/suspension 5 days
+3 days lawful absence/suspension 3 days

+5 days or more lawful absence/suspension 5 days

-Following a period of illegal or unexcused absence, students will permitted to do makeup work.
-Students will receive a reduction in points for the assignments missed during the period of illegal or unexcused absence(s).
+Following a period of illegal or unexcused absence, students will be permitted to do makeup work.
+Studentswill receive a reduction in points for the assignmentsmissed during the period of illegal or unexcused absence(s).